-Input controls the signal level at the input to the plug-in.
-The default value is 0 dB.
-The available range is ± 20 dB.
+Input controls the signal level that is input to the plug-in.
 Increasing the input may result in more compression, depending on the values of the Threshold and Ratio parameters.
-Tip: Click the "0" to return the control knob to its center position.
-Output Output controls the signal level that is output from the plug-in.
 The default value is 0 dB.
 The available range is ±20 dB.